Skip to main content

 MIC prevention and control with sustainable disinfection technology

 You can combat MIC with our sustainable disinfection system.
 The Watter system is designed to produce a sustainable disinfectant (WDS) on site.
 Using only water, salt and electricity, an disinfectant is produced in which HOCl is the active ingredient.
 This kills bacteria, fungi, yeasts and viruses without using harmful chemicals.
-Our disinfectant is safe for humans and end products and is more effective in low concentrations than most traditional disinfectants.
-In addition, you become independent from a supplier and transport and storage of harmful chemicals are a thing of the past.
+Our disinfectant is safe for humans and end products while being more effective in low concentrations than most traditional disinfectants.
+In addition, you become independent from a supplier and transport and storage of harmful chemicals.
+From the day you acquire our Watter System, biofilm and consequently MIC may become problems of the past.

 Are you also done with MIC?